xiyuyi-at-LLNL/pysofi/README.md

 # PySOFI
-PySOFI is a python package for SOFI analysis.
+PySOFI is a Python package for SOFI analysis.

 You can find a collection of examples under Notebooks folder presented in jupyter notebooks.